 - Participation of stakeholders

-In addition, understanding the theoretical concepts and international cases, participants will visit several Dutch examples of water projects.
+In addition to understanding the theoretical concepts and international cases, the participants will visit several Dutch examples of water projects.
 These field visits will focus on private-public cooperation and the approach of Integrated Water Resource Management.
-You will also learn first-hand about how to deal with high-water levels, manage dykes, increase flood safety and address environmental concerns.
+They will also learn how to deal with high-water levels, dikes management, flood safety, climate change and environmental concerns.

 - This training will take place from 9 to 20 September 2019 in The Hague.